 - A “cure-or-pay” notice orders the tenant to correct a problem (such as loud noises) before facing eviction.

 - An “unconditional quit” notice orders the tenant off the property, with no second chances to pay a bill or change behavior.

 Some states only allow landlords to issue unconditional quit notices in cases where a tenant is using the home for criminal activity or repeatedly doesn't pay rent or follow property rules.
 Once a landlord files for eviction, they will have to serve the tenant with a summons to appear in court.
 This is an official notice from the court that an eviction hearing is to take place.

 In some states, a tenant may have five or 10 days to pay the rent or get rid of a barking dog.
-If the situation is very serious, such as a tenant dealing drugs out of an apartment, the landlord may only have to give the tenant 24 hours to leave the premises.
+If the situation is very serious, such as a tenant dealing drugs out of an apartment or discharging a weapon, the landlord may order the tenant to leave the premises immediately.

 Methods of Service

 Landlords can serve quit notices to tenants by tacking or taping them to the tenant's front door or actually handing the notice to the tenant.
 Some states require the landlord to mail the notice to terminate notice to the tenant via regular or certified mail.

 State laws are more particular about the service of an eviction notice.
 In many places, only a sheriff's deputy or special process server can serve a tenant with eviction court papers.

 Many an eviction case gets thrown out of court because a landlord failed to send the proper quit notices to his tenant.
 Landlords should talk to a lawyer about proper methods of service and get boilerplate termination notices for use in their landlord business.

 Read More: How to Remove an Eviction Record